LordeArdor/Salesforce/README.md

 # Salesforce

-This Rep will be used to upload my content
+This repository will be used to upload my content

 *to run LWC locally: sfdx plugins:install @salesforce/lwc-dev-server*